dcamilleri/experiments/redoing-just/README.md

-# 1 - Re-doing Just
+# Re-doing Just

-Recently, I stumbled across the [Just](https://github.com/angus-c/just) library, an amazing and small JavaScript utility library.
+Recently, I stumbled across [Just](https://github.com/angus-c/just), an amazing and small JavaScript utility library.

 ## The experiment

-The **challenge** I'm giving myself here is to implement some of the Just utilities, without looking at the original source code.
+The **challenge** I'm giving myself here is to implement some of the `Just` utilities, without looking at the original source code.
 The goal here is to improve my capacity to write efficient **algorithms**.

 ⚠️ I'm not willing to do `Just` better that it already is.
-I'm doing it my own way. ⚠️
+I'm willing to do it my own way. ⚠️

 ## TODO